rguritno/playbook-redis-cluster/README.md

-Readme
+# Readme First

 This Playbook only for purpose create redis cluster for active passive and failover using sentinel.
-This playbook alse can create multiple redis cluster in server existing
+This playbook also can create multiple redis cluster in server existing

 # Run Playbook